Freedom & Discipline

 At the New Forest Small School we focus on creating an environment in which good behaviour becomes natural.
 You can impose a disciplined order upon pupils through uniforms, enforced respect, a bewilderingly multitude of rules, rewards and punishments etc… but invariably children will react and rebel if discipline is coercive.
 We want our pupils to develop in themselves a natural desire to preserve peace.
 To achieve this deeper level of self-discipline we have developed a supportive environment where –

-- Pupils feel secure and happy and therefore wish to maintain order rather than create chaos
+Pupils feel secure and happy and therefore wish to maintain order

 By creating an authentic and nurturing educational environment many disciplinary issues are no longer triggered.
 And on those rare occasions that they do occur, the school efficiently and actively addresses their causes and deals with their effects.
-For example, as stated in our last Ofsted report, ‘students say that bullying is extremely rare and that when it occurs staff deal with quickly and effectively’.
+For example, as stated in our last Ofsted report, ‘The very rare cases of bullying are dealt with extremely effectively.
+The school promotes highly positive relationships between pupils.
+Staff seek out every opportunity to help pupils to understand how their actions can affect other people.
+This leads to a very positive environment where arguments and disagreements are rare.'